-If you do not have an existing patio to build onto then you will need to complete a sub-base before you start laying.
-See below for further details.
+If you do not have an existing patio then you will need to construct a suitable sub-base.
+See Step 1 below for more details.

 Table of Contents

-- How to lay a porcelain patio – step by step guide
+- How to lay porcelain slabs – A step-by-step guide

 Materials and cost of a porcelain patio

 - 80 x 600mm x 600mm, 20mm porcelain garden tiles. (£28 per square metre (£840)

 - 3 x bulk bags sharp sand (£42 each (£126)